mbojan/data-letters/maxqda/mex_extract.md

 Bad file names
 ==============

-Catching MEX files that do not have proper file names
+Catching MEX files that do not have proper file names.
+These popped-up because some of the coders did not import the source files, but pasted their content directly into MAXQDA.
+In consequence, we lost the connection between file name and its content.

 ``` r
 bf <-